 Vehicle drivers in the Military operate a multitude of vehicles in direct support of mission requirements.
 They operate all-wheeled vehicles and equipment over varied terrain to transport personnel and cargo.
-Military vehicle drivers operate and perform preventive maintenance on light and heavy-duty vehicles such as buses, truck and semi-trailer combinations, forklifts, and wrecker/recovery vehicles.Explore this career outside the military
+Military vehicle drivers operate and perform preventive maintenance on light and heavy-duty vehicles such as buses, trucks and semi-trailer combinations, forklifts, and wrecker/recovery vehicles.Explore this career outside the military

 Vehicle driving involves long periods of sitting.
 These drivers must be able to perform their jobs in all types of terrain and weather conditions.